aroberge/reeborg-world-creation/chapter1.md

 ![](/assets/select_onload.png)

-Then, as before, save a copy of the world in the browser \(giving it a different name\) and dismiss the World editor window: you should see the world change to look identical to the previous versions.
-However, if you save it to a file, you will find that this file is different from the other two.
+**While still in editing mode**, save a copy of the world in the browser \(giving it a different name\); also save it to a file.
+Then, dismiss the World editor window: you should see the world change to look identical to the previous versions.
+However, the file that you saved is different from the previous versions.

 ## Which way is better?